adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 ### Prerequisites
 > [!NOTE]
 > The tutorial app for this exercise already includes the Edge extensions.
-To learn more about these extensions, please visit the [Edge tutorial](https://github.com/adobe/aepsdk-edge-ios/tree/main/Documentation/Tutorials).
+To learn more about these extensions, please see the [Edge extension tutorials](https://github.com/adobe/aepsdk-edge-ios/tree/main/Documentation/Tutorials).
 1. A timestamp enabled report suite configured for mobile data collection.
 2. A tag (also known as a mobile property) configured in the Data Collection UI, which has the Adobe Analytics extension installed and configured.